Supply Chain & Analytics Hub Africa

 Every insight comes from real procurement cycles, real DHIS2 deployments, real RDT gap analyses — not from reading other people's frameworks.
 The R900M procurement budget and the 2-million-unit supply gap are not hypotheticals.

-Written for the African public health supply chain context
+Written for the African public health programme context

-Transversal Contracts, DHIS2, PEPFAR DATIM, Global Fund reporting cycles, NDoH procurement systems — the context your team actually works inside, not global health generics.
+Transversal Contracts, DHIS2, PEPFAR DATIM, Global Fund reporting cycles, NDoH procurement systems — the context your team actually works inside, not global health generics written for a Geneva or Washington DC audience.

 Something actionable in every issue